Table of Contents

 Stakeholder Collaboration

 A significant part of the HRBP's role is to build robust relationships with key stakeholders within their business units.
 They maintain a key HR coaching and consulting relationship with the business.
-By acting as advisors, they recommend best practices, gather feedback, and ensure that HR's contributions are relevant and impactful to the business segment they support.
+As advisors, they recommend best practices, gather feedback, and ensure that HR's contributions are relevant and impactful to the business segment they support.
 As coaches, they provide feedback and guidance to leaders and managers as they work to direct their teams toward optimized performance and productivity.

 The issue with the HRBP role versus the expectations of the HR function